 ANCHORING HIGHER EDUCATION CONFERENCE

-that gathers scholars, teachers, students, researchers, and community members to share their work and insights on teaching, learning, and community engagement in the academy.
+The 2023 Anchoring Higher Ed Conference gathered scholars, teachers, students, researchers, and community members to share their work and insights on teaching, learning, and community engagement in the academy.
 It reflects our mission as an anchor institution, in and of the City of Newark, and demonstrates the university's commitment to access, transformative learning, and radical inclusion.

-Learn more about the 2019 Conference
+About the 2019 AHE Conference

 The 2019 theme, “Innovative Teaching for the 21st Century Classroom,” was crafted to explore how high-impact pedagogical practices, tech advances and collaborations, and student research breakthroughs have the potential to radically change student outcomes.
 The conference included a faculty learning lab and immersive breakout sessions that leveraged high-impact pedagogical practices with a focus on experiential learning and enriching our diverse campus climate.
 The conference also featured the accomplishments of awardees of the Chancellor’s Seed Grant Program and the Lumina / RU-N Course (Re)Design Grants.

-For more information, see booklet here.
+For more information, see 2019 conference booklet.